January 2018 Center for Rural Health Update

 Announces Native Elder Abuse Innovation Awards 2018

-The National Indigenous Elder Justice Initiative (NIEJI) Innovation program at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine and Health Sciences awards eight tribes from eight states funding to help address elder abuse.
+The National Indigenous Elder Justice Initiative (NIEJI) Innovation program at the Center for Rural Health (CRH) at the University of North Dakota School of Medicine & Health Sciences awards eight tribes from eight states funding to help address elder abuse.

 Renger Among Experts Who Chose Helmsley Scholarship Winners